al2wang/MSTS-TSW-Projects/CR_DF11G/README.md

 # Download

 This is a modification addon (MOD) of rolling stocks for the TS (Train Simulator) 2016 to 2021 version.
-You can visit our website [??] and download this MOD from there (sorry I tried the other days on uploading the compressed files here but wasn't able to make it because git said
+You can visit our website [??] and download this MOD from there (sorry I tried the other days on uploading the compressed files here but wasn't able to make it because git considered the file too big`:'`)

 Use it to create .S shape files for Microsoft Train Simulator or Open Rails.
 Instructions, sample files and contact info are included in the `config.` files within the download `zip.` kit.